rudrajikadra/Audio-Recording-Screen-Recording-iOS-Application-Xcode/README.md

 # Audio-Recording-Screen-Recording-iOS-Application-Xcode
 It is has two subparts, first one is simple audio recorder and saved in local storage and second one is screen recorder of youtube videos.
 You have to select any one when the app begins.
+The audio recording is standard using AVFoundation and the screen recording is using the Apple's new Replay Kit.

 ## Features
 * You can record audio via microphone and it stores in local storage of the iOS device.